 I started quilting about 25 years ago after seeing a quilt in a magazine.
 I tackled my first quilt on my own and made every mistake in the book!!
 I enjoyed machine piecing for a long time until I got the taste for needle-turn appliqué.

 I started out making quilts using patterns produced by others and eventually decided to try my hand at making my own – for myself.
-Annette Blake, from Fragrant Cottage saw this quilt and asked if I’d teach it.
-Since then I’ve found that there are so many quilts “in my head” that need to come out that I don’t have time for anything else but designing and making class samples.
-Now if only I could give up my day job!
+Eventually I found that there were many quilts “in my head” that needed to be put down on paper – and so began my love of designing applique quilts, hand pieced quilts and English Paper Piecing.

 I mostly teach needle-turn appliqué, reverse appliqué, the use of glue – NO pins, and preparing and making hexagons.
 I encourage quilters to prepare a complete block so that it is portable and can be completed anywhere, any time.

 One of the main things I found when teaching is that people can be very hesitant about choosing fabric.
 I enjoy this aspect of my designing and try and instil confidence in my students about choosing colour – and particularly NOT stressing out with this process.

 I like to think of my classes as “sit and sew” sessions – or “mini quilt-ins” – where we have a fun and relaxing day, chatting to friends as well as learning a new technique or perfecting on techniques.